patrick-mcgreal-dev/cv/src/markdown/cv.md

 Hi, I'm Patrick.
 I'm a full-stack developer with almost a decade of experience.

-I've worked with the Microsoft .NET platform, as well as modern JavaScript frameworks like Vue and React.
-I've also built custom frontend solutions using Web Components.
-I have a lot of experience building interactive web apps using both the Canvas API and the Web Audio API.
+Right now I work mainly with JavaScript frameworks like Vue and React in the frontend, and Node in the backend.
+I've also spent several years in the .NET world, and when it comes to databases I feel very comfortable with any flavour of SQL.

 I'm very motivated by creative applications, and I'm currently working on a browser-based music workstation which you can find [here](https://softelixir.app).
 Check out a demo video [here](https://www.youtube.com/watch?v=NK4cvYAqNCU) for a quicker introduction.